oldbarney/bubblonpython/README.md

 linked-together blocks which define how the program behaves.
 There are built-in blocks which make it easy to access all the computer's resources (e.g. screen, keyboard, mouse, file system, images, network etc.) without having to memorize 'library' calls.
-The programmer can also define new blocks, including 'raw Python' blocks which can access anything from the Python universe.
+You can also define new blocks, including 'raw Python' blocks which can access anything from the Python universe.

 Applications made with BUBBL can be distributed as a simple python module plus